Cockatiel Breeding Guide

 Normal Grey

 The wild-type coloring.
-Grey body, yellow face (males), orange cheek patches.
-The foundation of all other mutations.
+Grey body, yellow face and crest on males, orange cheek patches.
+The genetic foundation of all other mutations.

 Dominant